mak87-cmd/Recreate-Google-Homepage/README.md

-This project is a reconstruction of the google homepage using html and css.
+This project is a reconstruction of the google homepage using HTML and CSS formatting and styling.